Obed101/omenako/README.md

 ```

-This is a Python flask application I created for almost all activities that can be done online in Omenako
+This is a Python flask application I created for almost all activities that can be done online in Omenako Congregation of Jehovah's Witnesses

 ![Screenshot (21)](https://user-images.githubusercontent.com/84608830/183518300-d266edbb-a0a3-446a-be66-6d8872a4d40a.png)